 A total of GH¢813,318 (2022: GH¢1,968,540) was spent on Corporate Social Responsibility, with key focus on safety, education, health, entrepreneurship and others.
-Corporate Social Responsibility activities are described in details in Appendix II.
+Corporate Social Responsibility activities are described in details in Appendix II of this Report.